 DFDL specifies a collection of annotations for different purposes.
 They are organized into three different annotation types: Format Annotations, Statement Annotations, and Defining Annotations

 At any single annotation point of the schema there can be only one format annotation, but there can be several statement annotations.
 There are rules about which of these are allowed to co-exist which will be described in sections about those specific annotation types.

+The resolved set of annotations for an annotation point is a combined set of annotations taken from:

+a group reference and the global group definition it references

+an element reference and the global element declaration it references, and any type definition it references.

+an element declaration and the type definition it references.

+a simple type definition and the base simple type it references.